2017 Graduate Institute

 Corey is a doctoral candidate in English and a certificate student in GWSS.
 Her dissertation examines mental illness and psychiatric disability in literature and contemporary women writers.
 Corey is committed to working against the stigmas around mental illnesses--in her scholarship, teaching, and everyday life.
 Building on the knowledge she gains at Obermann, Corey plans to organize a #StopStigma walk this Spring at the Johnson County Poor Farm.

-Danielle Kennedy is an instructor for Interpretation of Literature, and a Writing Center tutor.
+Danielle Kennedy is a PhD candidate in the Department of English, an instructor for Interpretation of Literature, and a Writing Center tutor.
 Her dissertation, currently in progress, will discuss queer affects and aesthetics in the context of AIDS-era poetry and performance art.
-Before coming to Iowa, she lived in Baltimore, Maryland and Pittsburgh, Pennsylvania, and earned a B.A. in English from the University of Maryland, Baltimore County.
-Her research, writing, and teaching seek to honor the idiosyncrasies of queer lived experience, and she is currently finishing an article about poetic difficulty as a queer aesthetic.
+Before coming to Iowa, she lived in Baltimore, Maryland and Pittsburgh, Pennsylvania, and earned a BA in English from the University of Maryland, Baltimore County.
+Her research, writing, and teaching seek to honor the idiosyncrasies of queer lived experience, and she is currently finishing an article about poetic...

 A Second Year ACT Scholar, pursuing a Ph.D. in Higher Education and Student Affairs, DaVida continues to be an advocate for the voiceless, and all representations of diversity and working on research teams which empower others to reach beyond the status quo.
 She has a B.A. in Political Science and a minor in African American Studies from Purdue University, and also worked in corporate America for over six years.
 She has an M.S. in Higher Education Administration from Loyola University, and is Founder/Executive Director of Strong Sister, Silly Sister, Inc. Non-Profit since 2004.
 The CEO of ...